 The second project waiting on my desk concerns another aspect of the facts, namely, that there are so many of them.
 Logical reasoning and rational agency play in a thin zone of conscious deliberation where what we think and decide matters.
 This zone is like the thin realm of our physical abilities, hemmed in between objects that are too large, or too small, for our hands to manipulate.
-Above us is the statistical world of social behavior and public opinion, where each of our well-considered views is just a drop in the ocean.
-Below us is the statistical neural machinery of our brains, busily clicking away as you are listening to me, but not under your conscious control.
-Here logic meets probability theory, as two full-fledged mathematical paradigms with very different views of what are relevant patterns.23
+Above us lies the statistical world of social behaviour and public opinion, where each of our well-considered views is just a drop in the ocean.
+Below us is the statistical neural machinery of our brains, busily clicking away as an audience is listening to a speaker, but not under one's conscious control.
+Here logic meets probability theory, as two major mathematical paradigms with different views of what are relevant patterns.
+My own interest in this area today concerns interfaces between logical and dynamical systems theory as providing two views of these interfaces.
+There are many more good reasons for combining logic and probability, but the above may suffice for here.